-In my Houston podiatry practice, I see a lot of patients who are experiencing heel pain.
+In our Houston podiatry practice, we see a lot of patients who are experiencing heel pain.
 Heel pain is most often caused by plantar fasciitis, which is also known as heel spur syndrome.
 Plantar fasciitis is a painful inflammation of the ligament that extends from the heel to the toes.
 In other instances, pain in the back of the heel may be due to an inflammation of the Achilles tendon.

 How Heel Pain Manifests